HiYasin/sports-arena-client/README.md

 ```
 > **Note:** Replace `your_firebase_apiKey`, `your_imageUploadKey`, etc., with your actual keys.

-Make sure to add `.env` to your `.gitignore` file to keep your credentials secure.
+Make sure to add `.env.local` to your `.gitignore` file to keep your credentials secure.

 4️⃣ **Run the Application**
 ```sh